 There is still a significant amount of general goods traffic to the underground goods depot at Wengen which is built underneath the passenger station and is, therefore, almost invisible.

-The main road up the valley from Lauterbrunnen runs along the eastern side, and the minor road on western side is more or less traffic-free.
-There is a pleasant walk to be had along this road and back along the riverside path.
-From there there are good views of the famous Staubbach Waterfall.
+The main road south from Lauterbrunnen runs along the eastern side of the valley, leaving the minor road on western side more or less traffic-free.
+There is a pleasant walk to be had going along this road and coming back along the riverside path.
+There are good views of the famous Staubbach Waterfall.